Traditionally in blockchain-based ticketing systems, a user is expected to buy an NFT ticket and then on location of an event do one of the following:

 - There is no need for a centralized database of used-up tickets

 - There is no need for a user to carry around a mobile wallet

 - If the internet goes out, you cannot verifiably "tear" people's tickets, and need to trust that they are the real owners.
-They probably miss out on the "POA" (proof of attendance) aspect of it then too, since they never get the extra resource.
+They probably miss out on the "POA" (proof of attendance) aspect of it then too, since they never get the extra asset.